 9. Avoid trends.

-You’ll want your company’s name to evolve as trends evolve, so be careful to identify the trends and to avoid following them.
-For example, in the late 1990’s, it was trendy to use a .com after your company name if your company was an Internet business.
-After the Internet “bubble” burst, the “.com” became synonymous with having no business model and those companies who survived very quickly dropped “.com” from their names.
+You’ll want your company’s name to evolve as trends evolve, so be careful to identify the trends and avoid following them.
+For example, in the late 1990s, it was trendy to use a .com after your company name if your company was an Internet business.
+After the Internet “bubble” burst, the “.com” became synonymous with having no business model, and those companies who survived very quickly dropped “.com” from their names.

 10. Consider whether you can register a domain and obtain a trademark.

 It’s important to make sure that your competitors are not using the same name in your industry.
-It’s not uncommon to find similar (or even identical names) in different industries, but this can result in confusion for your customers and vendors.
-If your competitors are using the same name – you’ll expose yourself to possible litigation and you’ll likely be unable to obtain trademark protection for your company name.
+It’s not uncommon to find similar (or even identical names) in different industries, but this can confuse your customers and vendors.
+If your competitors are using the same name – you’ll expose yourself to possible litigation, and you’ll likely be unable to obtain trademark protection for your company name.

-So, look for a company name that is also available for registration as a domain (ideally, as a .com domain).
-You should understand that .com domains are very popular and you’ll struggle to find available domains that match your company name.
+So, look for a company name available for registration as a domain (ideally, as a .com domain).
+It would be best if you understood that .com domains are prevalent, and you’ll struggle to find available domains that match your company name.
 Many people obsess during this process.